Best Hikes in Leadville, Colorado

 For a small town of just 2,600 people Leadville has a pretty good selection of lodging, restaurants and bars and retail shops.
 Accommodations range from small hotels and B&B’s in historic buildings to more modern motels.
 There is also a reasonable selection of vacation rentals, cabins and condos around town.

 The main tourist information center is located at 809 Harrison Ave.
 The Safeway at 1900 N Poplar St at the north end of town is well stocked with the basics for making a good meal.
-If you need reading material or a map check out the Book Mine at 522 Harrison Ave.
-The store specialized in books on local interest and history, recreation, geology and nature along with best seller and children’s materials.
-Sawatch Backcountry, at 460 Harrison, stocks a wide range of outdoor gear and is staffed by friendly, enthusiastic people.
+If you are in need of books, maps or outdoor supplies check out Leadville Outdoors at 225 Harrison Ave.

 For a caffeine fix, baked goods and internet access check out City on a Hill at 508 Harrison.
 They also make breakfast and sandwiches for lunch.